 Gone are the days when architects and interior designers would spend days together to build 2D sketches and 3D models to represent them to the customer.

-Well, technological advancement took over the cumbersome procedure and designers and interior designers stared using rendering techniques to develop a life like product with their artistic skills and rendering software.
+Well, technological advancement took over the cumbersome procedure and designers and interior designers stared using rendering techniques to develop lifelike products with their artistic skills and rendering software.

-Table of Contents
+Table of Contents:

 What is Photo-Realistic rendering?

 A 3d modeling and photorealistic rendering of a project is developed in software.
-This 3D model is then imaged after creating the right texture, lighting and shadows to make the images look very natural.
+This 3D model is then imaged after creating the right texture, lighting, and shadows to make the images look very natural.

 With photorealism, graphic designers have access to the right set of tools.
-A design is photo doubled to create a life-like image.
+A design is a photo doubled to create a life-like image.
 How to achieve photorealistic rendering requires some strategies and techniques.

 Techniques of Photorealistic Rendering

-- Using the right light:
+Using the right light:

-Photo realistic rendering is highly driven by the real lights that create the actual shapes and textures when the 3D design is photographed.
+Photorealistic rendering is highly driven by the real lights that create the actual shapes and textures when the 3D design is photographed.

 Shader is a complicated element of photorealistic rendering.
-To overshadow the complications, lights, shadows and textures can be used rightly.
+To overshadow the complications, lights, shadows, and textures can be used rightly.

-Elements like reflections and wirecolor are among the list of elements that makes photorealistic images look closer to life like images.
+Elements like reflections and wire color are among the list of elements that makes photorealistic images look closer to life-like images.

-It is very importantto use the rightly scaled elements in the image.
-If the objects are not rightly scaled, even the best lights and shadows will not make a life like image.
+It is very important to use the rightly scaled elements in the image.
+If the objects are not rightly scaled, even the best lights and shadows will not make a life-like image.